scala/docs.scala-lang/contribute/scala-standard-library-api-documentation.md

 Please familiarize yourself with **all** of the following before contributing new API documentation to save time, effort, mistakes and repetition.

-* [Forking the Repo](./hacker-guide.html#set-up) follow setup steps through branch name.
+* [Forking the Repo](./hacker-guide.html#2_set_up) - follow the setup steps through the Branch section.
 If providing new documentation related to an existing JIRA issue, use `issue/NNNN` or `ticket/NNNN` as the guide states.
-If providing API documentation with no associated JIRA issue, use `scaladoc/xxxx` instead, where xxxx is a descriptive but short branch name, e.g. `scaladoc/future-object`.
+If providing API documentation with no associated JIRA issue, use `scaladoc/xxxx` instead.
 * [Scaladoc for library authors](http://docs.scala-lang.org/overviews/scaladoc/for-library-authors.html)
   covers the use of scaladoc tags, markdown and other features.
 * [Scaladoc's interface](http://docs.scala-lang.org/overviews/scaladoc/interface.html)